 Why has it taken you two years to drop a follow up album?

 I was tired of rap.
 I was tired of music.
 I got tired of all the fake dudes in the game.
 So I had to leave and get myself right again with God and get right with myself.
 I'm blessed to be a producer.
 I'm blessed to be a young, black, professional man.
 But, I never enjoyed my money.
-My little brother is a grown man and the truth is I don't know him because I've been running around trying to be a rapper.
+My little brother is a grown-ass man and the truth is I don't know him 'cause I've been running around trying to be a rapper.
 So, I took time to spend with my grandmother, to spend with my father before he died.
-That's one of the reasons I've got a better album -- because I've got stories to tell.
+I'm blessed to be an actor.
+That's one of the reasons I've got a better album -- cause I've got stories to tell.

 You've always been socially active in your community.
 Is this reflected in this album at all?

-It used to be reflected in my music, but it doesn't anymore.
-One of the problems [we] have coming from poor living situations is that we let our personal lives bleed way too much into our professional lives.
-The truth is I'm a rapper, so my duty, first and foremost, is to make hits and to satisfy my audience.
+It used to, but I think it doesn't anymore and it shouldn't.
+One of the problems we have coming from poor situations is we let our personal life bleed way too much into our business.
+The truth is I'm a rapper, so my duty first and foremost is to make hits and to satisfy my audience.
 That's my day job.
 The better I do that, the more I can do for my people.

 This summer, you dropped off the Rock the Bells tour due to "creative differences."
 Can you elaborate?